ibexa/documentation-developer/docs/guide/admin_panel.md

 ## Users

 Users in eZ Platform are treated the same way as [Content Types](#content-types).
-They are organized in groups such as *Gusts*, *Editors*, *Anonymous*, which makes it easier to manage them and their permissions.
+They are organized in groups such as *Guests*, *Editors*, *Anonymous*, which makes it easier to manage them and their permissions.
 All User Groups and Users can be accessed in the Admin panel by selecting Users.

 !!! caution